FORDISC

 FORDISC is a software program created by Stephen Ousley and Richard Jantz.
-It is designed to help forensic anthropologists investigate the identity of a deceased person by providing estimates of the person's size, ethnicity, and biological sex based on the osteological material recovered.
+It is designed to help forensic anthropologists investigate the identity of a deceased person by providing estimates of the person's size, population affinity, and biological sex based on the osteological material recovered.
+It has been criticised for its low accuracy.

 Features

 FORDISC can estimate the sex, ancestry, and stature of a given skeleton via linear discriminant analysis of standard anthropometric measurements.
 Although created for use in forensic anthropology, many physical anthropologists are still using the program to determine the biological profile of skeletal remains that are considered archaeological in origin.
 However, the results acquired from such remains may be skewed, as FORDISC is primarily designed for modern populations, which may differ in some factors from historic ones.
 The use of discriminant function analysis in FORDISC allows the user to sort individuals into specific groups that are defined by certain criteria.
 The discriminate function analysis "analyzes specific groups with known membership in discrete categories such as ancestry, language, sex, tribe or ancestry, and provides a basis for the classification of new individuals with unknown group membership."
 FORDISC compares potential profiles to data contained in a database of skeletal measurements of modern humans.